inspec/inspec-aws/docs/resources/aws_vpc_endpoint_services.md

 #### exact\_match

-The exact match of the CIDR block used for destination matches.
-It could be passed as a `exact_match: 'value'` key-value entry in a hash.
+The exact match of the **CIDR** block used for destination matches.
+It could be passed as an `exact_match: 'value'` key-value entry in a hash.

 #### longest\_prefix\_match